EnterpriseDB/repmgr/README.md

 If WAL file archiving is set up, check that there is no backlog of files waiting to be archived, as PostgreSQL will not finally shut down until all these have been archived.
-If there is a backlog exceeding `archive_ready_warning` WAL files, `repmgr` emit a warning before attempting to perform a switchover; you can also check manually with `repmgr node check --archive-ready`.
+If there is a backlog exceeding `archive_ready_warning` WAL files, `repmgr` will emit a warning before attempting to perform a switchover; you can also check manually with `repmgr node check --archive-ready`.

 Ensure that `repmgrd` is *not* running to prevent it unintentionally promoting a node.